Reaching new heights as we leave the old year behi… - The Lily Foundation

 In September we made national TV when I was awarded The National Lottery’s Local Health Hero Award at The Sun’s Who Cares Wins Awards.
 A wonderful opportunity to raise awareness of our work, it was also incredibly humbling, and credit must go to the whole Lily team because it’s their passion and dedication that makes our charity what it is today.

 Which leads me on to the amazing amount of tireless fundraising we’ve seen from the entire Lily community this year.
-Hats off to our dream team who raised an incredible six-figure sum at the London Marathon, and to every single one of you who has run, swam, jogged, walked, boxed, leapt, baked and otherwise pushed your boundaries for us – your efforts have helped us to raise a humongous £9.8 million to date.
+Hats off to our dream team who raised an incredible six-figure sum at the London Marathon, and to every single one of you who has run, swum, jogged, walked, boxed, leapt, baked and otherwise pushed your boundaries for us – your efforts have helped us to raise a humongous £9.8 million to date.
 What a way to finish the year, and we’ve so much to look forward to in 2024, not least hitting that £10 million mark!

 So on to next year...
 We’re busy working on a shiny new website so look out for that later in the spring, and we’re also excited to be partnering with Rareminds to offer a new free, confidential counselling service for family members and individuals impacted by mitochondrial disease.
 We’ll be welcoming Becky and Louise, and sharing more about this service, in January.